vCenter task "Download plug-in" keeps failing for 'VMware TKG plugin' with status code 502

 Cause

-The TKG plugin should help configuring some options from the vCenter UI under Hosts and Clusters > Cluster > Configure > TKG Service, such as setting the Default Tanzu Kubernetes cluster CNI plugin and register clusters in Tanzu Mission Control.
+The TKGS plugin provides visibility and configuration from the vCenter UI under Hosts and Clusters > Cluster > Configure > TKG Service, for setting the Default Tanzu Kubernetes cluster CNI plugin and registering clusters in Tanzu Mission Control.
 It communicates with tkgs-plugin-server pod in the backend through a masterproxy-tkgs-plugin pod, which acts as a reverse proxy to ensure that calls from that TKG interface in the vSphere client are properly routed to the tkgs-plugin-server.

-When the TLS certificate in tkgs-plugin-tls-secret expires, this communication fails with status code 502 Bad Gateway.
-The masterproxy-tkgs-plugin logs should report this error:
+When the TLS certificate in tkgs-plugin-tls-secret expires, this communication fails with status code 502 Bad Gateway

 Resolution